shiplet/shiplet.dev/posts/why-is-security-so-important-and-so-clunky.md

 ---

-Information Security is important because it's the technological response to plotholes in our collective understanding of computers.
+Information Security is important because it's the technological response to plotholes in our collective understanding of computers and the people who use them.

 Aside from the _lowest_ levels of physics and electrical engineering at work in the design of chips - or the things that turn electricity into logic - and many times even then, every functional layer of a computer is the result of a decision